The CEDR Guide to Employee Classification and Wage Compliance

 Test 2: Paid a minimum salary level

-Under federal law, an exempt employee must receive a salary of at least $455 per week ($23,660 per year).
-The only exception to this is for employees in California and New York, where the salary amount has to be higher.
+Under federal law, an exempt employee must receive a salary of at least $684 per week ($35,568 per year).
+The only exception to this is for employees in certain states, including Alaska, California, Colorado, Maine, New York, and Washington, where the salary amount has to be higher.

 There’s no way to get out of the minimum salary requirement unless the employee falls within the exception for doctors and attorneys mentioned above.
 If the employee’s salary doesn’t meet the required minimum, they’re non-exempt.

 Test 3: Meets the job duty requirements for being an Administrator, Executive, or Professional

 There are specific rules for each of the categories in this section, which are covered below.
 When considering someone’s exemption status, it’s important to ensure you are looking at the position and not the person.
 If three people have the same job description but you are only calling one of them exempt, something’s probably wrong.

 The Department of Labor (DOL) is going to look at whether the job duties and authority of a position meet the exempt requirements, as that shouldn’t vary based on the individual in the role.

 A word of caution: this is NOT an easy catchall for your administrative team.
 It may be called an “Administrative” exemption, but it is not in any way referring to basic administrative work.

 Instead, this exemption covers employees whose work directly relates to the administration of high-level business processes: being actively engaged in big picture strategic planning related to the direction of the company, its finances, marketing strategies, large-scale budgeting, compliance, quality control, auditing, etc.

 This type of work should be the employee’s primary duty.
 This exemption is generally for high-level employees who are most often an administrator of a department or an officer of a company.